vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 is anticipated that future work will expand the available resources to include other file types as well as databases.

-Like the services that sources and sinks integrate with, enrichment "tables" will likely need administrator approval and setup.
+Like the services that sources and sinks integrate with, enrichment tables will likely need administrator approval and setup.
 Typically data is enriched from some sort of shared company "resource" that end users will likely not have access to.
 Admin will likely want to restrict access to resources to approved pipelines, especially if sensitive information is contained.

-The tables will need to be integrated with `vector validate`, which would ensure the resource exists and is correctly formatted.
+The enrichment tables will need to be integrated with `vector validate`, which would ensure the resource exists and is correctly formatted.

 ### Schema

-For the CSV Table all columns will be considered to be Strings.
-Since Tables are loaded before VRL compilation it will be possible to ensure that Vrl doesn't search on columns that do not exist within the datafile.
+For the CSV table all columns will be considered to be Strings.
+Since enrichment tables are loaded before VRL compilation it will be possible to ensure that Vrl doesn't search on columns that do not exist within the datafile.
 Searching on a column that doesn't exist can prevent Vector from loading.

-If (when these features are implemented) the user attempts to reload a Table and a column that has been Indexed no longer exists, this should prevent the file from being loaded.
+If (when these features are implemented) the user attempts to reload a table and a column that has been Indexed no longer exists, this should prevent the file from being loaded.
 Vector will continue to use the currently loaded data.